 When looking at the types of water pollution, this one tops the list as it affects our major clean water sources.
 Recent studies by the US EPA (U.S. Environmental Protection Agency) show that almost half of our rivers, and a third of our lakes water, is unfit for drinking, fishing, or swimming, due to contamination.

 It is also evident that nutrient pollution is the main culprit of all this, with industrial and municipal wastewater coming in second.
 And one thing is also clear!
 What we do as humans, is what threatens our future.
+It is essential to know proper waste management and know and consider the appropriate way or types of water disposal.

 If we don’t find ways to rectify our current actions and conserve our water resources, it will cost us dearly in the future.
 Remember, surface water pollution not only makes safe drinking water scarce, but it also affects our health, as well as the aquatic ecosystems and their surroundings.